crane-strategy/BEPI/README.md

 # The BEPI Approach

-Bipartisan Election Protocols and Infrastructure (BEPI) seeks to improve how ballots are cast and counted.
+Bipartisan Election Protocols and Infrastructure (BEPI) seeks to improve how ballots are casted and counted.

+# The Vision

+Equitable access to voting
+(1) Vote from anywhere up to 21 days prior to the election (2) Digitally verify voters easily in-person and online (3) Voters and ballot counters should feel safe and free from intimidation (4) Consistency across voting jurisidictions

 # Guiding Principles: The Star-Kiss Model

 The STAARQIS ("Star-Kiss") Model is a set of bipartisan guiding principles to modernize local, state, and federal election policies.

-**Secure**: Ballots cannot be leaked, thrown out, falsified, or cast multiple times;
+**Safe**: People voting and people counting ballots should feel safe and free from intimidation;

 **Transparent**: Monitor ballot flow, count ballots faster, identify errors, and fix errors quickly;